CDarryl/vlsi-f24-lab-3-CDarryl/README.md

 </tbody>
 </table>

 It is common to utilize different tools for different stages of the design flow.
-This is possble because the tools typically can write out to common interchange file formats that can be consumed by other vendors’ tools, or they provide utilities such that files can be converted to different formats.
+This is possible because the tools typically can write out to common interchange file formats that can be consumed by other vendors’ tools, or they provide utilities such that files can be converted to different formats.
 For example, a design may use Synopsys *VCS* for simulation, Cadence *Genus* and *Innovus* for synthesis and place-and-route, respectively, and Mentor *Calibre* for DRC and LVS.
-We will gain experience using some of these tools in subsequent labs.
+Unfortunately, at the moment, CalPoly does not have licenses or support for industrial VLSI tools.
+We will be using Open Source tools, which provide some of the functionality of the full industrial versions.

 ### Hammer
-In this course we will use an ASIC design framework developed here at Berkeley called Hammer.
+In this course we will use an ASIC design framework developed at Berkeley called Hammer.
 Hammer abstracts away tool- (Cadence, Synopsys, Mentor, etc.) and technology- (TSMC, Intel, etc.) specific considerations away from ASIC design.
 The philosophy of Hammer aims to maximize reusability of design intent between projects that may have differently underlying tool infrastructures and target different process technologies.
 Documentation about Hammer philosophy and usage is at Hammer [website](hammer-vlsi.readthedocs.io).

 Hammer consumes serialized configuration files in YAML or JSON format, which are used as intermediate representation (IR) languages between higher-level physical design generators and the underlying scripts that the ASIC design flow tools require.
 In this lab repository, you will see a set of YAML files (*inst-env.yaml*, *sky130.yml*, *design.yml*, and a few *sim-\<type\>.yml*) that contain Hammer IR for our design implementation.
 Of these files, you will only interact with the *sim-\<type\>.yml* files to configure your simulation flow in this lab.
 The sources for this lab are contained in the src folder, and some special non-Verilog files will be explained later.

-> **Note:** The version of Hammer used in this course may deviate from public or "main" Hammer.
+> **Note:** The version of Hammer used in this course has been modified from the public or "main" Hammer.
 Please reference the public [repository](https://github.com/ucb-bar/hammer) if you are interested in the latest, consistent source.

 ## Skywater 130